stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

-Draft-foo-bar-multi-signer describes processes for managing signed zones using multiple semi-independent “signers” (i.e. services that take an unsigned zone, sign it using unique DNSKEYs and publish the zone on the public Internet.
+Draft-foo-bar-multi-signer describes processes for managing signed zones using multiple semi-independent “signers” (i.e. services that take an unsigned zone, sign it using unique DNSKEYs and publish the zone on the public Internet).
 The most common current setup for multi-signer uses a “multi-signer controller”, which is a separate service responsible for keeping the signing and delegation information in sync across multiple signers.